 \subsection{Design Insight and Overview}

-Different from exiting unlearning methods, \saferedirector operates entirely in the prompt embedding space, requiring no access to the U-Net, text encoder, or VAE.
-It proactively identifies and redirects unsafe prompts during inference, enabling precise, context-aware intervention before any sensitive content is produced.
-Fig.~\ref{fig:safe_boundary} presents a geometric perspective that underpins our method.
+Unlike editing-based methods that require updating diffusion backbone parameters, \saferedirector operates in the prompt embedding space and requires no parameter updates to the U-Net, text encoder, or VAE.
+During inference, it identifies unsafe generative states and redirects the corresponding prompt embedding before unsafe content is decoded into the final image.
+Figure~\ref{fig:safe_boundary} presents a geometric perspective that underpins our method.
 In the embedding space, unsafe and safe prompt embeddings typically form separate regions divided by a \emph{safe boundary}.
 The core challenge is to shift only the unsafe embeddings minimally and interpretably across this boundary, while leaving safe embeddings unaffected.